Free Online FPS Counter – Test Frame Rate in Your Browser

 Step 7: Upgrade hardware if needed

-FPS counter helps you compare before/after upgrades.
+A frame rate benchmark tool helps you compare before/after upgrades.